Studio-23-xyz/com.studio23.ss2.achievementsystem/Assets/Packages/com.studio23.ss2.ingameachievements/README.md

 You can quickly create achievements from the Editor without having to touch a single line of code.

-1. Click on the 'Studio-23' available on the top navigation bar and navigate to "In-Game Achievements > Achievement Data Wizard"
+1. Click on the 'Studio-23' available on the top navigation bar and navigate to "Achievement System > Achievement Data Wizard"

 2. A new window will appear in-front of you.
 Fill it up with the details of your achievements.